-In order to make it easier for you to understand, I will divide the touristic areas of Istanbul into three.
-The first one is the Historical Peninsula (Old City) the second is the Beyoglu (aka Taksim), the third is the Asian Side (Kadikoy and Uskudar).
+In order to make it easier for you to understand, I have divided the touristic areas of Istanbul into three.
+The first section is the Istanbul Historical Peninsula Map (Old City) the second is the Beyoglu Map (aka Taksim), the third is the Asian Side Map (Kadikoy and Uskudar).

 Table of Contents (Jump Menu)

 - Istanbul Beyoglu (Taksim) Map

 - Istanbul Asian Side Map